Ei-0/soc-case-studies/case-studies/case-01-after-hours-access.md

 At this stage, the activity was treated as an event rather than a confirmed incident, as no malicious behavior had yet been observed.

+## Timeline

+- **02:17 AM** — A successful login occurred for a finance department user outside normal business hours.
+While unusual, no immediate malicious activity was observed at this point.

+- **02:19 AM** — PowerShell execution was detected on the user's workstation.
+This represented a clear deviation from the established baseline, as non-IT users do not typically use PowerShell in this environment.

+- **02:20 AM** — Access to sensitive financial directories on the internal file server was observed shortly after the PowerShell execution.
+The sequence of events suggested a transition from access to potential intent-driven activity.